 Technical Delegate Report

-Technical Delegate was absent so there was no technical delegate report.
+Technical Delegate was absent at that timer so there was no technical delegate report.

 Nationals feedback for 2022 and feedback from States for future Nationals

-President reported that overall the event was extremely successful with good driving standards throughout all the heats and first final. there was an incident in the final where two cars came together with the stewards conducting an investigation but, in the end, could not change any results with the evidence and footage that was supplied.
+President reported that overall the event was extremely successful with good driving standards throughout all the heats and first final.
+There was an incident in the final where two cars came together with the stewards conducting an investigation but, in the end, could not change any results with the evidence and footage that was supplied.
 All competitors were complemented on their behaviour and were a pleasure to deal with making the event a great experience for all.
-The social barbeque on the Friday night was a great success which add to the social aspect of the event.
-Feedback from the competitors was that they would like to continue to have Nationals every year, Competitors expressed their wish to be able to compete at Nationals every year.
+The social barbeque on the Friday night was a great success which added to the social aspect of the event.
+Feedback from the competitors was that they would like to continue to have Nationals every year, and their wish to be able to compete at a National event every year.

 Feedback going back to Motorsport Australia was to do with the 1.5 mm tread depth as per the regulations cannot be prosecuted due to the fact that there is no definition of the shoulder of the tyre.
 This definition is just not for the Excel regulations but for all other categories as there is no definition in Motorsport Australia regulations of the shoulder of a tyre.
 Motorsport Australia will investigate this and come up with an answer for all categories, this will go into the MA manual.